 Overall, LearnWorlds does an excellent job when it comes to course creation and learner engagement.
 It allows you to create an awesome online course with multimedia content and deliver it professionally through the course player.

-In addition, it offers some handy features like quizzes and exams, content dripping, learning paths, certificates, copyright protection, etc.
+In addition, it offers some handy features like live lessons, interactive videos, quizzes & exams, content dripping, learning paths, certificates, community, copyright protection, etc.

 In this section, we’ll discuss all the tools that LearnWorlds has to offer for building your school website and for running your blog.